 "The 9th Circuit correctly ruled that when a trial judge makes a solemn promise, as Judge Walker did by assuring the parties that the trial video would not be publicly released, the judiciary must not be allowed to renege on its pledge," said Austin Nimocks, a lawyer for the coalition of religious conservative groups that sponsored Proposition 8,

-A coalition of media organizations, including The Associated Press, and lawyers for the two couples who successfully sued to overturn Proposition 8 in Walker's court had petitioned to have the Proposition 8 trial recordings made public on First Amendment grounds.
+A coalition of media organizations, including The Associated Press, and lawyers for the two couples who successfully sued to overturn Proposition 8 in Walker's court have petitioned to have the Proposition 8 trial recordings made public on First Amendment grounds.
+The group maintained the ban's backers have not proven their witnesses would be harmed if people got to see what they said under oath.

 Walker's successor as the chief U.S. district judge in Northern California, James Ware, agreed in September and planned to unseal the videos.
 In its Thursday ruling, the three-judge 9th Circuit panel said Ware had erred and ordered the recordings kept under seal.

 The panel also refused to return to Walker a copy of the recordings that Ware gave his colleague upon his retirement last year.
-Walker had used snippets of footage in public talks about the value of broadcasting court proceedings.
+Walker had used snippets of footage in public talks about the value of broadcasting court proceedings, but gave it back while the skirmish over the videos played out.

-Gay rights advocates said they wanted to use the recordings to try to puncture political arguments used by opponents of same-sex marriage.
+Gay rights advocates said they wanted to use the recordings to try to puncture political arguments used by opponents of same-sex marriage, but that Thursday's decision would not be an insurmountable obstacle to that goal.

-Screenwriter Dustin Lance Black, who serves on the board of the group funding the effort to overturn Proposition 8 in court, has written a play called "8" based on the trial transcript and interviews from the 2010 court fight that will have its Los Angeles premiere next month.
+Screenwriter Dustin Lance Black, who serves on the board of the group funding the effort to overturn Proposition 8 in court, has written a play called "8'' based on the trial transcript and interviews from the 2010 court fight that will premiere in Los Angeles next month with a cast that includes George Clooney, Jamie Lee Curtis and Martin Sheen.

 "The fact that (the marriage ban's backers) have gone this distance to keep the tapes from the American public, what it has done and increasingly will do, is inspire efforts that we will help lead to make sure the public knows what happened in the courtroom," said Chad Griffin, president of the American Foundation for Equal Rights.